Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 without parameters or with K13 alone will output the current settings to the console.
 M409 K"move.kinematics" displays most parameters as object model.

 Multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
 Different letters can be combined.
-Example: to set two P settings, they must be on separate lines.

 Overview
 * K13 set robot kinematics and must be defined first